What about chemo side effects?

 Most chemo can cause birth defects if a woman gets pregnant during treatment.
 Some chemo can affect a man’s sperm, which may cause problems if he fathers a child during treatment.
 Ask your doctor about what kind of birth control you should use and how long you need to use it.

 Some chemo drugs can leave you unable to have children.
 This effect does not always go away after treatment is over.
 If you think you may want to have children some day, tell your doctor before you start treatment.
-To find out more about having children, call us for a copy of Fertility and Cancer: What Are My Options?
+To find out more about having children, call us for a copy of Fertility and Women With Cancer or Fertility and Men With Cancer.

 Cancer and its treatment can affect your thinking.
 In rare cases, this can last for a long time after treatment.
 Memory and being able to concentrate or think can change.
 This happens more often in treatments that use large doses of chemo drugs.
 Many patients who have this call it “chemo brain” or “chemo fog.”